Corona-Killers/corona-manager/README.md

 - GET all symptoms.
 - GET symptom by id.
 #### Covid Tests

-- GET covid The amount of covid test that became positive.
+- GET The amount of covid test by result(positive/negative).

-- GET all patients by symptom.
+- GET all covid test by patient id.
-- GET patient by id covid 19 challenge.

 ### POST Methods
 - POST a new patient with new CovidTests and thier new symptom
 - POST a new symptom for patient.